olibatstone/11ty-portfolio/selected-work/generating-32k.md

   caption: "Voted opportunities and ideas post-its for version 1."
 %}

-### Designed a simple and assuring multi-step flow
+### Designed a simple multi-step flow that reduced errors

 - To make things simple for both gifters and receivers, I designed a progressively disclosed multi-step flow with easy navigation, plain language, and ability to recover from errors.
 - I designed larger primary buttons, increased spacing between elements to support usability for older recipients, ensuring WCAG AAA standards where possible.